allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ### 4.1.
 Sampling <a name="sample"></a>

-Before hopping into the modeling topic, there is one last decison about the feature dataset to make.
+Before hopping into the modeling topic, there is one last decison about the dataset to make.
 The data cleaning and feature engineering conducted in the previous two sections result in a loan dataset that has 887,382 observations.
 Each observation has 9 attributes with the 9th being the loan defaulted or not.
 The rest 8 attributes are the potential explanatory variables.
 A deeper look at the data reveals that the classes are not balanced.
 The minority class (which is also the event we try to identify) takes about 20% of the 887,382 observations.

 To solve the imbalanced classes problem, two options are considered in the study: